+High turnover refers to an organizational issue where employees leave their companies frequently and at high volumes.
 To compensate, an organization has to regularly hire new people to fill those roles.
 This can take up company resources and cause delays in company workflows.
-High turnover rates can be caused by a variety of factors, including:
+Some reasons for high turnover rates may include:

-- Employees are dissatisfied with management and their chief executives. - They are discontent with their jobs and do not find them fulfilling. - Staff employees believe they are undervalued and would like to be compensated more for their efforts. - Employees don't sense that their boss listens to their ideas, complaints, or suggestions. - Members of the team do not believe the organization offers opportunities for advancement.
+- Employees are discontent with management and their leadership officials. - They feel dissatisfied with their work and do not find it fulfilling. - Staff members are underpaid and want more compensation for their work. - Employees don't believe their employer hears their voices, ideas and concerns. - Team members don't see a path for growth within the company.

 To overcome this challenge, it may help organizations if they reach out to their employees and receive feedback from them.
-It's beneficial for managers to listen to their employees' concerns and seriously consider where they can change or improve.
+It's beneficial for managers to listen to their employees concerns and seriously consider where they can change or improve.
 Taking actionable steps to meet the concerns of your team members can help increase employee retention rates and improve productivity.